ClementPla/AnnotationPlatformDocumentation/docs/source/guides/tasks.rst

 .. note::

     A task is defined as an ensemble of images and biomarkers attributed to an user.
-Multiple tasks can be assigned to the same user an image can the object of multiple tasks.
+Multiple tasks can be assigned to the same user and an image can the object of multiple tasks.

 .. figure:: ../images/task.png
    :width: 800

-   A list of all the images attributed to the user.
+   A list of all the images assigned to the user.
 Here, each image is associated to two tasks.

-The task panel works in a similar way as the gallery excepts that it only displays the image belonging to a task that has been attributed to you.
-Initially, all images are marked as **Incomplete**, but once all tasks associated to the image are done, it is moved in the complete list.
+The task panel works in a similar way as the gallery excepts that it only displays the image belonging to a task that has been assigned to you.
+Initially, all images are marked as **Incomplete**, but once all tasks associated to the image are done, the image is moved in the **Complete** list.
 You can still open it in the editor and modify your revision.

 .. figure:: ../images/completedTaskList.png
    :width: 800